ankidroid/Anki-Android/Google-Summer-of-Code-2021.md

 We have started receiving information from interested participants so we need a place to collect information so we don't lose it.
 We'll contact everyone of you when we have finished organizing ourselves, and when we contact you it will be with clear instructions.

 **So if you are an interested participant:** Please add your **PUBLIC** contact information here in the list below.
-I emphasized "public" because this information will be web-scraped, used by spammers, etc. We are an open-source project so there is no hiding your identity completely - this is just your opportunity think carefully about what specific contact methods you share if that is important to you.
+I emphasized "public" because this information will be web-scraped, used by spammers, etc. We are an open-source project so there is no hiding your identity completely - this is just your opportunity to think carefully about what specific contact methods you share if that is important to you.

 ## Timeline

 Please observe the official timeline, if you are requesting things well before these dates, please take a breath and give us time, thank you

 - March 29 - April 13 18:00 UTC: Students will submit their draft proposals through the program website for you to give solid feedback on.
 - April 13 - May 2: Review all submitted student proposals with your org and consider how many you want to select and how many you can handle(ie how many you have committed mentors for).
-Decide on the minimum/maximum number of student slots to request- do not request more than your org can handle - this could take students away from orgs who have excellent student prospects and need the slots.
+Decide on the minimum/maximum number of student slots to request- do not request more than your org can handle - this could take students away from orgs that have excellent student prospects and need the slots.
 - May 3 18:00 UTC: Deadline to submit slot requests (Org Admins enter requests)

 ## Student Eligibility